Kind Space is a web application that collects and facilitates gift requests made by foster youth.

 Kicking off designs by aligning with Foster Nation's branding

-To start off our designs, we were provided with Foster Nation’s branding (recently rebranded!)
+To start off our designs, we were provided with Foster Nation’s (recently rebranded!) branding.
 Understanding the tasks ahead, Miranda and I started on a basic design system, adding on and repurposing components as we progressed in our deliverables.

-04 Gift Request Form
+04A Design Process - Gift Request Form

 Gift requesting made quick, easy, and simple